zuyd-projects/cyber-scope/ssh-log-monitor/README.md

 # SSH Log Monitor (gRPC + Go)

-A Linux-compatible Go application that monitors `/var/log/auth.log` for SSH login attempts, geolocates the source IPs, and sends the results to a gRPC server.
+A Linux-compatible Go application that monitors `/var/log/auth.log` for SSH login attempts and sends the results to a gRPC server.

 ---

 ## 📦 Features

-- Monitors SSH failed login attempts in `/var/log/auth.log`
+- Monitors SSH login attempts in `/var/log/auth.log`
-- Extracts attacker IP addresses
+- Extracts source IP addresses (from failed or accepted attempts)
-- Geolocates IPs using `ip-api.com`
+- Sends structured logs to a gRPC backend via TLS
-- Sends structured logs to a gRPC server
+- Tracks last-read log position using an offset file
-- Remembers the last processed line via an offset file
+- Lightweight and cron-compatible
-- Can be run manually, as a cron job, or as a background service
+- Installable in 1 command using `curl`

 ---